Funky Koval: Reception and cultural impact

 At first, the reception of the comic was lukewarm, with many readers of Fantastyka questioning whether the magazine should devote space to a comic.
 After some initial misgivings, however, the series became highly popular.
 Adam Rusek called Funky Koval "one of the most famous heroes in the history of [Polish comic books]".
 This comic is considered a classic, even described as "the best Polish comic ever", and gained a cult following in Poland, partially due to the high quality of drawings and entertaining plot, and partially due to many subtle connections with the reality of the 1980s Poland (martial law in Poland, Jerzy Urban, Polish Round Table Agreement).
 Although some of those elements are no longer easily read by modern audience, the comic is still seen as one of the best Polish sci-fi works, and continues to influence recent works.
 It helped launch a dedicated comic supplement to Fantastyka, Komiks-Fantastyka; its success has been credited with establishing a market for adult comics in Poland.
-Likewise, Funky Koval helped to popularize action and adventure genres in Polish sci-fi, as well as partial nudity (female toplesness) as acceptable in Polish comics.
+Likewise, Funky Koval helped to popularize action and adventure genres in Polish sci-fi, as well as partial nudity (female toplessness) as acceptable in Polish comics.

 Michał Cetnarowski, discussing the series in Nowa Fantastyka in 2007, noted that the second album is considered the best, as the first was too episodic, and the third, overly complex.
 He also observed it was a milestone in the development of Polish comics, a homegrown work in the "Western" style (also set in the West), focusing on action and adventure, but also with complex world building in the background.
 Cetnarowski also praised Polch's artwork, which was much more detailed than most other art found in contemporary comics, and particularly his intricate, detailed backgrounds.
 Cetnarowski did note that the comic has its faults, such as too many author's notes on the margins, trying to explain or narrate various aspects.
 The plot is sometimes too chaotic, and deux ex machina problem can be seen on several occasions.

 In 2010, Tomasz Kołodziejczak, also discussing the series in Nowa Fantastyka, called it "a great comic", nothing that the story holds well even after twenty years, and it certainly would benefit from being continued.